amaria33/osTicket-Post-Installation-Configuration/README.md

     title="Click for the larger version." /></a>
 </p>
 <p>
-We need to create a new department here, we go to Agents->Department->Add New Department->Sumpreme Amdinistration->Permissions->Full->Save.
+We need to create a team here, we go to Agents->Teams->Add New Team->Level II Support->Permissions->Full->Save.
 This role has full access to osTicket.
 </p>
 <br />